Hanan-Abdulwahab-Siala/ThesisArtifacts/LLM4Models/Java-UML/README.md

 ## Model Download

-The full model is hosted on the Hugging Face Hub.
-You can download the model from:
+The models are hosted on the Hugging Face Hub.
+Below are the available versions:

+## 🔧 Adapter-Only Models
+*Use these if you want to load the adapter separately onto a base model*

 ### Version 1